Gallery News Biography Resume Contact

 I enjoy juxtaposing convexities and concavities in the same work or in paired pieces.
 My dancers not only have dominant shapes and clear rhythms, but they often form visually captivating negative spaces.

 Dance is one of the main sources of stimuli for my art.
 As a child I studied music and was often taken to ballet.
 Now I am more inspired by modern dance.
-Dancer I, II, III are more classical.
+Dancers I, II, III are more classical.
 The Three Matisse Dancers are more modern.
 I believe that Matisse and Picasso played an important role in communicating and translating African dance into motions and rhythms that the Western mind could understand.
 In the last few years, I have created dance motions by bending and welding steel rods.
 I also found dance rhythms in Chinese Calligraphy.
 These minimalist works capture the dominant gesture of dance by drawing lines in space.
 The challenge for me in each of these groups is to communicate a dynamic visual art form (dance) using a static medium.

 Why all the diversity?
 The joy of creating what my minds-eye sees is what pushes me to draw.
 I am accustomed to working on more than one piece at a time.
 The diversity enables me to actively sculpt one piece while struggling to solve problems on another.
 In short, the diversity helps my creativity.
 I enjoy the process, even if sometimes the frustrations and the uncertainties feel overwhelming.
 I suspect that most artists feel the same.